-Having a whiteboard wall at home can be really useful.
+Having a whiteboard wall at home can be really useful and often easier and cheaper than installing a dry erase board.
 You can use one for so many different things - in a play area for children or in a home office.
 It is actually really easy to make a whiteboard wall - here is a full tutorial for how to make a dry erase wall.

 We absolutely love the playroom in our new house.
 It is great to have somewhere that the children can call theirs and get creative, display their artwork and make a mess without me worrying about it.
 If you missed the tour of our playroom you can see it here.
 A dry erase wall (or whiteboard wall) makes such a great addition to a playroom as it gives your little one the space to get creative, and the best thing about dry erase walls is that they can easily rub it all off and start again, and you're not wasting reams of paper on their artwork!
 Read on if you want to know more about how to make a dry erase wall.